No products in the cart.

 Tip #2: The Crevice Tool Can Save You Hundreds of Dollars.

 Never overlook the condenser coils on the refrigerator.
 By simply using the crevice tool to remove the dirt, pet hair, and dust, the condenser coils can do their job, and your fridge will live years longer than if the coils are neglected.

 Tip #3: There’s No Better Method of Removing Dirt and Dust from a Bare Floor than with the Bare Floor Brush Attachment.

 The bare floor brush picks up dirt where it sits and doesn’t push dirt around like a broom or dust mop.
 Bare Floor Brush attachments are easily obtainable and will fit the wand of most vacuums.

-Your local vacuum cleaner retailer will be happy to help if you don’t have this essential attachment.
+We’d b e happy to help if you don’t have this essential attachment.